theos/theos.dev/docs/dm.pl.md

 layout: docs
 ---

-dm.pl is basic drop-in replacement for `dpkg-deb -b` that allows for the creation of Debian software packages (.deb's).
+dm.pl is a basic drop-in replacement for `dpkg-deb -b` that allows for the creation of Debian software packages (.deb's).

 ## Notable features

 - Maintains lzma compression support
-    - `dpkg` switched to xz compression and marked lzma as deprecated
+    - `dpkg` switched to xz compression in v1.17.0 and marked lzma as deprecated
 - Is platform independent (i.e., doesn't require `dpkg`)

 ## Usage